7mind/sbt-nix/README.md

 Choose based on your needs:
 - Use **sbt-derivation** for simpler projects or when you prefer less setup
-- Use **sbt-nix** for better caching, reproducibility, and dependency visibility
+- Use **squish-find-the-brains** for better caching, reproducibility, and dependency visibility

 ## License